In this Article:

 1. Sharp Edges.
 The magazine well forward edge and the back corners are very sharp.
 I had to touch them up with some sandpaper.
 You could conceivably cut yourself if you weren’t careful.

-I tried shooting the K2P with factory 115-grain FMJ loads from Winchester (the famous White Box…).
+I tried shooting the K2P with factory 115-grain FMJ loads from Winchester.
 I also put many of my 124-grain handloads through the gun.
 That load consists of 4.8 grains of Long Shot underneath the Lee 124-grain round nose 9mm bullet.
-I have a newer, 120-grain truncated cone Lee bullet mold on order…we’ll see how that does.
+I also have a newer, 120-grain truncated cone Lee bullet mold on order.
+We’ll also see how that does.